brandur/sorg/content/fragments/mongo-partitioning.md

 old values, and even after all that I *still won't have a usable index!*

-Choose your technology carefully folks.
-You can spend your time either making mediocre databases operable, or solving actual problems.
+Choose your technology carefully.
+You can spend your time either making things that should be easy work mediocre databases, or solving real problems.

 [indexed-expressions]: https://www.postgresql.org/docs/current/static/indexes-expressional.html